postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ## Generating API documentation

-Like all documentation in Postman, documentation for an API must be part of a collection.
-To document your API, generate a new collection based on your API schema, or link an existing collection to your API.
+The **Documentation** tab in the API builder provides one place to view, create, and manage all of your API's documentation.
+Postman automatically generates API documentation for OpenAPI 3.0 compliant schemas.
+For all APIs, you can add detailed descriptions to your documentation by generating a collection from your API or by linking an existing collection.

 > A collection can be linked to only one version of an API.
 If you [create a new version](/docs/designing-and-developing-your-api/versioning-an-api/) of your API, you'll also need to generate a new collection to hold that version's documentation.
 To learn more, see [Versioning your docs](#versioning-your-docs).

+### Generating documentation from an OpenAPI 3.0 schema

+tk

 ### Creating new documentation for an API